syncfusion-content/wpf-docs/wpf/TimeSpan-Editor/Working-with-TimeSpanEdit.md

 ### Change time on click and drag

 You can increase or decrease the time by click and dragging the mouse on up or down, use the [EnableExtendedScrolling](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.TimeSpanEdit~EnableExtendedScrolling.html) property value as `true`.
-Before that, the control should be in an unfocused state.
+This is effective only on when control is in unfocused state.
 The default value of `EnableExtendedScrolling` property is `false`.

 {% tabs %}
 {% highlight XAML %}